roman-milk/roman-milk.github.io/whos-the-boss.md

  I bent down, as if to kiss her, but instead simply pulled up my pants.
 "Well done, my little slut," I said as I zipped up.
 I stepped back and looked at my sweet slave - such a beautiful sight to behold sitting there naked with a flushed face, tussled hair, wrists bound, and cum covered.
 I gave her an approving smile and untied the stockings from her wrists.
 Then I opened the door to the stall and left without another word - nothing more needed to be said.

  I didn't bother to wait for her to clean up and dress, and I made no offer to stand guard for her as she made her exit from the men's room.
 My hasty departure was purposeful in that I wanted her to feel like a well-used slut - fucked and forsaken.
 I left the restaurant and immediately sent a text message to her cell phone.
 "Now thinking of how to use MLS next... good night."
-Report_Story #1